He Who Gets Slapped: Plot

 The action takes place within a circus in a large city in France.
 In the opening scene a mysterious man, "He", approaches the circus performers and requests to join the troupe as a clown.
 Uncertain, the circus members recognize that the man is well educated and cultured by his speech and manner, but believe he may be an alcoholic.
-To win their approval, "He" suggests that his part in the circus act could be receiving slaps from the other clowns, and that his circus name could be “He Who Gets Slapped”.
+To win their approval, "He" suggests that his part in the circus act could be receiving slaps from the other clowns, and that his circus name could be "He Who Gets Slapped".
 Andreyev's script keeps the audience guessing over the identity of "He", and information is divulged piecemeal over the course of the play's four acts.
 This construct keeps the psychological aspects of the play at the center, as the audience is constantly trying to figure out what is motivating the central character.

+First act

-In the first act, Papa Briquet, the owner of the circus, asks to see "He"'s identification in order to register his employment with the government.
+Papa Briquet, the owner of the circus, asks to see "He"'s identification in order to register his employment with the government.
 "He" discloses his name into Papa Briquet's ear, without revealing it to the audience.
 The reaction of the circus owner reveals that "He" is famous and respected, but the audience gains no further knowledge of the character other than he is 39 years old.

+Second act

-In the second act, "He" is an established clown in Briquet's circus and his act has been a huge success, bringing financial prosperity to the circus troupe.
+"He" is an established clown in Briquet's circus and his act has been a huge success, bringing financial prosperity to the circus troupe.
 However, the other performers warn "He" against talking too much about controversial political and religious topics during his act.
 "He" falls in love with the horseback rider Consuelo, but her father, Count Mancini, is intent on marrying his daughter to Baron Regnard for his money.
 At the end of this act a second mysterious man, known only as the "Gentleman", arrives.
 It is revealed that the "Gentleman", a former close friend of "He", is the cause of "He"'s marital problems, as the "Gentleman" had an affair with "He"'s wife and they now have a son.
 The Gentleman in hopes of repairing their relationship has been searching all over Europe for "He" for months, as his friend disappeared mysteriously after leaving an angry letter.

+Third act

-In the third act, it is revealed that the "Gentleman" is now married to "He"'s former wife, and that he wrote a highly successful book about his affair with her that has made the "Gentleman" rich and famous.
+It is revealed that the "Gentleman" is now married to "He"'s former wife, and that he wrote a highly successful book about his affair with her that has made the "Gentleman" rich and famous.
 The Gentleman appears regularly in the press with his wife and son.
 "He" vows never to return to his former life, and the Gentleman leaves.
 "He" focuses his attention on Consuelo, and makes an unsuccessful attempt to sabotage her engagement to Baron Regnard.